 - Copy module style – you can copy just a style from module to module.

 - Global modules – Similar to Elementor Global widgets, you can add one global module to multiple pages and then update all of them at the same time.

 Code quality and lock-in

-Page builders are not as popular with WordPress developers.
+Page builders are not so popular with WordPress developers.
 There are two reasons for this:

 - The code produced by page builders can be messy.

 - If you disable or uninstall the page builder, this might break the code.

 So which page builder is better in this category?
 The short answer is Elementor is a far better choice.
 Elementor leaves a much cleaner code compared to Divi.
 The basic structure of the pages will be preserved if you disable Elementor.

 If you disable the Divi builder plugin, you are going to end up with a mess of shortcodes.
 So, if you have decided not to use Divi anymore, you’ll have to clean the code left behind.
 This is probably the most compelling reason not to use Divi.

 However, this might not be as important to people who want to build simple websites.
 It’s just one more thing to consider before you get lock-in to one of the page builders.